Application Deadline: July 2, 2023

 Welcome to MCI - The Entrepreneurial School®

-With most classes held online, this study program provides an innovative training in software engineering in digital business.
-An abundance of opportunities for interaction, as well as the practical and international orientation of the course, make it unique.
-The business world increasingly depends on talented professionals willing to advance their knowledge and gain further qualifications to ensure continued success in this digital world.
+With most classes held online, this study program provides an innovative education in software engineering in the field of digital business.
+An abundance of opportunities for interaction, as well as the practical and international orientation, makes it so unique.
+It is especially designed for motivated talents seeking for a program that can be combined with private or business related activities in order to leverage their career.

 If you have any questions about the study program, please contact us.